cchitsiang/awesome-stars/topics.md

 ## graphql

 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
-- [tailcallhq/tailcall](https://github.com/tailcallhq/tailcall) - A high-performance GraphQL proxy, optimized for cloud-native environments, covering edge, middle, and service layers.
+- [tailcallhq/tailcall](https://github.com/tailcallhq/tailcall) - A high-performance no-code GraphQL backend
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [refinedev/refine](https://github.com/refinedev/refine) - Build your React-based CRUD applications, without constraints. 🌟 Star to support our work!